aeye-lab/pymovements/CONTRIBUTING.md

 [create a branch](#creating-a-branch) for your contribution.

-Open a [pull request](#pull-requests) when you feel confident to publish your progress.
+Create a [pull request](#pull-requests) when you feel confident to publish your progress.
 Don't hesitate if it's a work in progress, we can give you early feedback on your work.
 If you can, try to add [unit tests](#testing) early on to verify correctness.